Director of Structural Mechanics Division, Merkle und Partner GbR, Heidenheim, Germany

 Main Focus: technical and personnel management of the division, responsible for about 100 industrial computational projects (FEM) per year as project manager or project auditor, the projects are from automotive industry, plant and machine building industry, as well as, consumer goods and medical industry.

-Assistant lecturer, Aalen University, Aalen, Germany
+Lecturer, Aalen University, Aalen, Germany

 Postdoctoral researcher at Universite Libre de Bruxelles, Structural and Material Computational mechanics, Belgium